-Chicago Blue Dolphins pledges to make COVID-19 safety it’s number one priority as we reopen our business to private lessons and small group classes.
+Chicago Blue Dolphins pledges to keep COVID-19 safety it’s number one priority as we continue to navigate our way through the pandemic.
 We have redesigned our business location, our processes, and our teaching approach to incorporate the recommendations of the CDC and the Illinois and Chicago Departments of Public Health.

 It is our goal to communicate, educate, implement, and enforce safety standards that meet and even exceed these recommendations.
 If we work together and follow these guidelines, we should be able to considerably reduce the risk of COVID-19 transmission during swim lessons.